Château Belle-Vue 2010

 Hachette

-"Another revelation from the southern third of the Médoc, this blend of Cabernet Sauvignon, Merlot, and Petit Verdot is an elegant 2010 with impressive maturity, a medium-bodied and textured palate, and abundant notes of cedar and blackcurrant intertwined with nuances of tobacco leaves, licorice, and incense.
-Complex, evolved, and already ready to drink, it will continue to offer pleasure to consumers for at least 5 to 7 years."
+“Another standout from the southern third of the Médoc, this blend of Cabernet Sauvignon, Merlot, and Petit Verdot is an elegant 2010, displaying impressive ripeness, a medium-bodied, textured palate, and abundant notes of cedar and blackcurrant intertwined with hints of tobacco leaf, licorice, and incense.
+Complex, mature, and already ready to drink, it will continue to delight the palate for at least 5 to 7 years.”
 (Wine Advocate - Robert Parker)

 Buy your Belle-Vue wines at the best price in a private sale!